School-Community-Science Triangle Initiative

 - Advance the understanding of how practice-oriented and inquiry-based pedagogical approaches work

-UTE Lucerne: Prof. Dr. Armin Rempfler, Brigitte Kürsteiner, Evelyn Vogler
+UTE Lucerne: Prof. Dr. Armin Rempfler, Dr. Brigitte Kürsteiner, Evelyn Vogler

 ENS: Dr. Marie-Thérèse Ambassa Betoko